mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 Definitely use whatever helps you be most productive.

-At this time, it matters a lot less which language you choose.
+At this time, the language you choose matters a lot less.

 The most important thing for you to do is to validate your product.